Blueprints enable data ingestion from common sources using automated workflows. At high level, Lake Formation

 Actions drop-down list.

-- From the Grant window, select IAM role LF-GlueServiceRole from the drop-down and
+- From the Grant window, under Principals select IAM role LF-GlueServiceRole

-check Create table & Super from Database permissions section.
-Select
+section.
+Check Create Table & Super from Database permissions section and select

 - Now go back to the Blueprints using navigation, select the newly created workflow